Debra Di Meo

 The core purpose of the Facilities Services Training branch is to promote and facilitate the training of staff to fulfill the department's mission on behalf of the university.
 This group identifies departmental training needs and implements training plans to strategically meet those needs.
 Training is provided to approximately 750 employees in Facilities Services.

 For Safety information and contacts, visit the Facilities Services Safety page.

 Stephanie has over 16 years of experience in developing, leading and implementing projects within several sectors of the facilities services industry, including construction, maintenance and operations, and demand-side energy management.
 Previous to this position, she worked with a team of energy stewards in the role of senior project manager for the university’s Energy & Water Conservation Program.
 Before coming to UT, she was the director of green operations for Foundation Communities, a local affordable housing organization, and also served as a construction crew leader for Casa Verde Builders, an AmeriCorps service program.
 She holds a bachelor’s degree in architecture from the University of Las Vegas and an M.S. degree in sustainable design from The University of Texas at Austin.
 She is a Certified Project Management Professional and is Six Sigma Green Belt certified.

-The core purpose of the Strategic Program Support branch is to provide effective communication channels for external and internal audiences and to manage a portfolio of strategic projects and programs aimed to "move the ball" to improve the overall excellence, effectiveness and efficiency of the department.
+The core purpose of the Strategic Program Support branch is to manage a portfolio of selected strategic efforts by utilizing best practices in project management, employee engagement, and communication to improve the overall excellence, effectiveness, and efficiency of the department.